Outsource link building is the process by which a company hires an agency to help them acquire links for SEO purposes.

 What’s Your Budget?

-It might take 3 or 4 months before you start to see some meaningful results to your MRR.
+It might take 3 or 4 months before you start to see some meaningful results to your MRR from your link building efforts.

 So you have to understand that this is an investment and set your budget accordingly - especially if you’re a new startup founder.